 Previously, I suggested an option to retain and develop expertise in the various disciplines of reconnaissance and surveillance might be to form a dedicated Corps or ISTAR (New Name Required cus’ that is crap)

-We also discussed the merits of carrying out reconnaissance using organic or non organic units, the different reconnaissance needs of varying size formations and implications for equipment.
+We also discussed the merits of carrying out reconnaissance using organic or non-organic units, the different reconnaissance needs of varying size formations and implications for equipment.

-As the conversation moved back and forth what became pretty clear was a need to have flexibility of approach, appropriate skills and a range of equipment depending on the nature of the operation and the level at which the reconnaissance force was operating.
+As the conversation moved back and forth what became pretty clear was a need to have the flexibility of approach, appropriate skills and a range of equipment depending on the nature of the operation and the level at which the reconnaissance force was operating.

 Whether we simply seek to improve reconnaissance capabilities in existing units, reinforce the existing formation reconnaissance regiments, create a ‘school of ISTAR’ or create a dedicated ISTAR Corps is to some extent irrelevant but it is an interesting discussion that should take place before getting on to equipment choices.

 If we accept there is a need for diversity of equipment the question then moves to how best can they be organised.